bia-technologies/lowkiq/README.md

 end
 ```

-So, instead of single process you need to execute multiple ones and to set environment variables up:
+So, instead of a single process, you need to execute multiple ones and to set environment variables up:

 ```
 # process 0